yui-tan/pyPromptChecker/README.md

  - [x] Various hardcodings into a Configuration Class
  - [x] Make it installable using pip
  - [ ] Add support for import JSON
+ - [ ] Be able to move and delete PNG images by button
  - [ ] Get marry to Miku